-The federal government doesn’t regulate water quantity (stream flows) or drinking water quality, and responsibility for implementing the federal Safe Drinking Water Act (1974) has been delegated to the states.
+The federal government doesn’t regulate water quantity (streamflow) or drinking water quality, so the responsibility for implementing the federal Safe Drinking Water Act (1974) has been delegated to the states.

-The need for water in eastern Massachusetts was recognized years ago, when the Quabbin Reservoir in western Massachusetts was built in the 1930’s to supply drinking water to Boston and surrounding towns.
+The need for water in eastern Massachusetts was recognized years ago when the Quabbin Reservoir in western Massachusetts was built in the 1930’s to supply drinking water to Boston and surrounding towns.
 This was, and continues to be, the largest interbasin transfer of water within the state.
-The Massachusetts Water Resources Authority’s website has a good history of the development of its water system, including the Quabbin: http://www.mwra.com/04water/html/hist1.htm
+The Massachusetts Water Resources Authority’s website discusses the history of the development of its water system, including the Quabbin (http://www.mwra.com/04water/html/hist1.htm).